 Related article: Top 10 Medicinal Herbs for your garden

-For sore and tired eyes, chamomile and Chrysanthemum can be used.
+For sore and tired eyes use chamomile and Chrysanthemum.
 Make a compress by infusing chamomile teabag or make a poultice with 15g of either herb to 1 cup of water.
 Allow it to cool, squeeze out the excess and place the compress or poultice over the eye.

 For conjunctivitis you can use eyebright and cornflower.
 Make an infusion with either herb and strain.
 Allow it to cool and use it when still a little warm.
 Bathe eyes well using the infusion, but no more than twice a day.
 This is one of the herbal remedies my mother used constantly and she never needed professional help.

 As a general remedy for colds, flu and fevers use the following herbs: garlic, ginger and lemon.
 Crush a garlic clove or two (depending on the size), grate a similar sized piece of fresh ginger and squeeze the juice from 1 lemon.
 Mix together with 1 tsp of honey and add ¾ cup of warm water.
 Drink up to 1 2/3 cups a day until the symptoms are no longer present.
 I guarantee this works every time.